Vermont Taxes and Fees on Fuel

 The 1-cent per gallon Petroleum Distributors Licensing Fee (PDLF) is paid on all gallons of heating oil, kerosene, and dyed diesel delivered in bulk.
 There are no municipal, agricultural, or manufacturing exemptions from the PDLF.
 The only exempt sales are those from a stationary pump and sales for re-sale.
 The PDLF is NOT assessed on sales of propane.
 Revenue from the PDLF goes to the Petroleum Cleanup Fund (PCF), which helps pay for pollution remediation and pro-active measures to reduce the occurrence of fuel spills.

 The Vermont Sales Tax is applied to commercial sales of heating oil, propane and kerosene.
 The tax also applies to sales of dyed diesel sold in bulk, if the fuel is used in a stationary engine.
 There are exemptions from the Sales Tax for dyed diesel used for manufacturing and agricultural purposes.

-Fuels sellers are permitted by Vermont law to itemize the Fuel Tax, PDLF and Sales Tax where applicable.
+Vermont law allows fuels sellers to itemize the Fuel Tax, PDLF and Sales Tax where applicable.